galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

   - Note: you must use the same password of WebLogic admin account.
 - The schema should be completed without error.

-## Configure Forms and Reports in the existing domain
+## Configure Forms and Reports with a new domain

+### Create domain on adminVM

+Now, the machine and database are ready, let's move on to create a new domain for Forms and Reports.

 - Use the windowsXServer.
 - SSH to adminVM